8th Annual Killer Nashville

 *Best Book by a Conference Attendee

-Winners will be chosen by 2015 Killer Nashville Writers’ Conference attendees and announced at the Killer Nashville Guest of Honor Dinner and Awards Banquet.
+Finalists will be announced the beginning of August and winners will be chosen by 2015 Killer Nashville Writers’ Conference attendees and announced at the Killer Nashville Guest of Honor Dinner and Awards Banquet.

 Author-direct submission deadline March 1, 2015